Copy a disk over SSH

 Enter a name for the configuration profile in the Label field, and in the Block Device Assignment section set the

-The Compute Instance is now ready to reboot using the new system disk.
+The Linode is now ready to reboot using the new system disk.